Announcements

 Ella Stanwood Headshot

-We are thrilled to share that Ella Stanwood, a dedicated student from the UConn Department of Public Health Sciences, has been selected for the Yale Public Health Fellowship Program administered through the Yale School of Public Health’s Office of Community & Practice
+We are thrilled to share that Ella Stanwood, a dedicated student from the UConn Department of Public Health Sciences, has been selected for the CT Department of Public Health’s Public Health Fellowship Program.
+This program is made possible with CDC Public Health Infrastructure Grant funding and is coordinated by the Yale School of Public Health’s Office of Community & Practice!

 The Connecticut Public Health Fellowship Program (PHFP) connects emerging public health professionals with hands-on experience in state and local public health agencies — offering real-world opportunities to make a tangible difference in our communities.
 This competitive fellowship supports students who are driven to explore careers in public health practice and service, and it includes a stipend to help support their work.